 Check out things to do in the top destinations in Europe...

 From afternoon siestas to sensational tapas, this bustling city is proud of its heritage... and it shows.
-Take a stroll through Gaudi's famous Park Güell and visit the [still unfinished] Sagrada Familia Cathedral.
-Barcelona boasts world-class shopping and cuisine, and be sure to try the many tapas including pan con tomate, boquerones, and delicious cured meats and cheeses.
-You can also take an excursion to cava country and learn about the history and production of this delicious sparkling wine.
+Take a stroll through Gaudi's famous Park Güell and visit the [still unfinished] Sagrada Familia cathedral.
+Barcelona boasts world-class shopping and cuisine, and be sure to try the many tapas including pan con tomato,boquerones, and delicious cured meats and cheeses.
+You can also take an excursion to cave country and learn about the history and production of this delicious sparkling wine.
 Whether you are into exploring historic sites, or would rather relax on a sunny Mediterranean beach, Barcelona has something for everyone.

 This Irish capital city is one of the most-enjoyed cities in all of Europe.
 Enjoy a traditional Irish breakfast before you set off exploring for the day, which may include a visit to the Guinness Brewery, Dublin Writers Museum, or a historic walking tour.

 Dubrovnik is full of history and culture, and you can walk just about anywhere!
 The historic Old Town, rising just above the turquoise waters of the Dalmatian coast, is quite a sight to behold–both from afar and from within the medieval-era walled-in city.
 Take the Dubrovnik CableCar high above the city for breathtaking views–where you can see for up to 37miles on a clear day!
 It is also a great city for people-watching at one of the many sidewalk cafes.
 Don't forget to try a Croatian-made wine!